 Can I switch/change advisors?

 No. You are assigned to one faculty advisor, but you are also encouraged to meet with other faculty members and seek advice from multiple sources.
+We do reassign advisors if accepted into a micro-credential or dual/collaborative degree program.
 We can also help facilitate meetings between you and faculty or alumni, so if you are having difficulty getting in touch with someone, ask us to help.
-Email firstname.lastname@example.org.
+Email email@example.com.

 How often do I have to meet with my advisor?